top of page

 Children: Since a child’s hand is smaller, 2 handfuls per day might be 1/4 of a banana and 2 dried apricots.

-Limit your intake of fruit juice and smoothies.
 They can count as one of your 5-a-day, but the recommended maximum intake is:

 Adults: 250 ml per day